The Boston Hit List: The Best New Restaurants In Boston

-Ilona is a Eastern Mediterranean restaurant in the South End from the same people behind Kava Neo-Taverna, a nearby Greek restaurant that’s one of our Greatest Hits.
+Ilona is an Eastern Mediterranean restaurant in the South End from the same people behind Kava Neo-Taverna, a nearby Greek restaurant that’s one of our Greatest Hits.
 When you first look at the menu, you might think it has a lot of similarities to Kava (there’s octopus, halloumi, and a lot of eggplant).
 But the food here is a little meatier, saucier, and heavier, so you could consider making Ilona your winter spot and Kava your summer spot.
-Either way, it has just as many dishes that you’ll be thinking about for a long time after the meal, like the eggplant fried in carnival-style fried dough, or the perfectly grilled, garlicky octopus.
-It’s a crowded place with a lot of people taking pictures of a giant mural of a lady who shampooed with flowers or something, but it’s the fun kind of crowded - especially since, unlike Kava, Ilona has a full liquor license.
+Either way, it has just as many dishes that you’ll be thinking about for a long time after the meal, like the crispy eggplant, or the perfectly grilled, garlicky octopus.
+It’s a crowded place with a lot of people taking pictures of a giant mural of a lady who shampooed with flowers or something, but it’s the fun kind of crowded.

 A lot of Vietnamese restaurants in Dorchester have menus as long as phone books that include at least 10 different varieties of pho.
 That’s fine with us - choice is good.
 But we love that Ban Toi knocks us out with a few really well done dishes.
 Here, you’ll find a lot of great seafood, noodle soups, and saucy stir-fries, some of which are plated so beautifully they look like they belong in an expensive tasting menu restaurant instead of a place with a stuffed deer head on the wall that you can always walk into for lunch or dinner.
 The sweet, coconutty sauce that the wild boar and frogs legs are sauteed in is liquid gold, and the short rib noodle soup is fall-of-the-bone tender (literally in this case, as you’ll probably find a bone the size of a cell phone drowning in the broth).